 The 5 Best Enterprise-Scale Firewalls for Business

-Security breaches are up 67% over the last 5 years, according to Accenture.
+With AI taking over various domains of global business, data breaches have significantly taken a toll over the last year.
 The rise in breaches indicates a growing gap between cyberattacks and the enterprise’s ability to defend against them.

-The key first step in protecting your enterprise is deploying a firewall that can filter huge amounts of traffic without sacrificing network performance and speed.
-According to reviewers on TrustRadius, the best firewalls for enterprise are Cisco ASA, Fortinet FortiGate, Palo Alto Networks Next-Generation – PA Series, Cisco Meraki MX, and Zscaler Internet Access.
+The key first step in protecting your enterprise is to deploy a firewall that can filter large volumes of traffic without sacrificing network performance and speed.
+According to reviewers on TrustRadius, the best firewalls for enterprises are Cisco Secure Firewall, Cisco Meraki MX, Zscaler Internet Access, Fortinet FortiGate, and Palo Alto Networks Next-Generation – PA Series.

 5 Top Firewalls for Enterprises

-This list is curated from the Enterprise TrustMap of the firewall software category on TrustRadius.
-The Enterprise Firewall TrustMap is generated based on the intersection of buyer interest, trScore, and the percentage of products’ ratings and reviews that are from enterprise users.
-They are listed below according to the volume of enterprise-level ratings and reviews each product has earned.
+This list is curated from the Best Firewall Software categories on TrustRadius.
+This list is generated based on the intersection of buyer interest, trScore, and the percentage of products’ ratings and reviews that are from enterprise users.
+They are listed below in order of the volume of enterprise-level ratings and reviews each product has earned.

 Best for Cisco users who prioritize low maintenance